 While that may sound more technological than artistic, the outcome, as the new commission, illustrates, is clearly art.

 The piece, Patti says, is not just an " object" to be looked at, but actually a part of the museum building itself.
-It is one of a number of installations he has done in recent years that mesh art and architecture.

 Each is unique, he said, because it is designed for its specific location.